-We all want to reach our full potential. iLs uses specially-treated music, movement and cognitive activities so we can get there.
+We all want to reach our full potential.
+Unyte Health programs use specially-treated music, movement and cognitive activities so we can get there.

-Traumatic brain injury (TBI) can have a wide range of symptoms that can affect your health and general well being. iLs has proven successful at helping victims of TBI address the symptoms and improve cognitive function.
+Traumatic brain injury (TBI) can have a wide range of symptoms that can affect your health and general well being.
+Our programs have proven successful at helping victims of TBI address the symptoms and improve cognitive function.

 HOW IT WORKS